-Dear Family Members,
+Dear Parents,

-Welcome to USAG Rheinland-Pfalz Child & Youth Services (CYS)!
+Welcome to USAG Rheinland-Pfalz - Baumholder Military Community, Child, Youth and School (CYS) Services!
 We recognize the strength of our Soldiers comes from the strength of their Families; we consider it an honor and look forward to supporting your Family readiness.
-CYS is an Army program that provides services to all Military, Department of Defense and Contract Agencies who support the mission of our Garrisons.
-Our highly trained staff is committed to providing a safe, nurturing environment that meets the holistic needs of the child/youth ages four weeks to 18 years old.
+CYS Services is an Army program that provides services to all Military, Department of Defense and Contract Agencies who support the mission of our Garrisons.
+Our highly trained staff is committed to providing a safe, nurturing environment that meets the holistic needs of the child/youth ages four weeks to 18 yrs old.
 Lastly, our programs and activities are specifically designed by early childhood and youth development specialist to meet the growing needs of 21st century military Families.

-CYS believes that family members are the most influential individuals in the lives of children.
-For this reason, our facilities and programs strive to create a family-friendly environment where families and staff work in partnership in the positive development of the children.
-Research shows that when families and teachers work together in support of learning, it results in children remaining in school longer, performing better in school and possessing a higher sense of self-esteem.
+CYS Services believes that parents are the most influential individuals in the lives of their child/youth.
+For this reason, our facilities and programs strive to create a Family friendly environment where parents and staff work in partnership in the positive development of their child/youth.
+Research shows that when Families and teachers work together in support of learning, it results in the child/youth remaining in school longer, performing better in school and possessing a higher sense of self-esteem.

-We thank you for partnering with USAG Rheinland-Pfalz CYS in the growth and development of your children.
-We look forward to your visits and encourage you to become involved in the planned learning activities in the centers, in the home of your provider, or in the comfort and convenience of your own home.
+We thank you for partnering with Baumholder CYS Services in the growth and development of your child/youth.
+We look forward to your visits and encourage you to become involved in the planned learning activities in the centers, in the home of your provider or in the comfort and convenience of your own home.

-Again, thank you for considering USAG Rheinland-Pfalz, Child & Youth Services (CYS)
+Again, thank you for considering USAG Rheinland-Pfalz - Baumholder Military Community, Child, Youth and School (CYS) Services!